Steering edge currents through a Floquet topological insulator: Conclusion and outlook

 \section{Conclusion and outlook}

-We characterized a Floquet-topological insulator on a square lattice with varying diagonal on-site potential.
-The addition of a diagonal potential causes the appearance of two additional bands.
-These bands consist of states that cross the square system's diagonal (once or twice during a driving cycle).
+We characterized a Floquet topological insulator on a square lattice with varying diagonal on-site potential.
+The addition of a diagonal potential causes the appearance of additional bands.
 We call these states doublons, in analogy to doublons in systems of one-dimensional, interacting particles.
+There are stationary doublons and those which perform directional motion along the diagonal.

-We showed how fine-tuning the diagonal potential allows switching between the propagation along the edge and propagation along the diagonal.
-In a photonic setting with laser-inscribed waveguides, intense laser light and nonlinearities can modify the diagonal potential (i.e., refractive index)~\cite{maczewskyNonlinearityinducedPhotonicTopological2020}.
+We showed how fine-tuning the diagonal potential cuts the Floquet topological insulator into halves.
+While a small diagonal potential is sufficient to disconnect the system completely, surprisingly, increasing the diagonal potential further will partially reconnect the system.
+This partial cutting allows switching between the propagation along the edge and the diagonal.
+In a photonic setting with laser-inscribed waveguides, intense laser light and nonlinearities can modify the diagonal potential (i.e., refractive index)~\cite{maczewsky_nonlinearity-induced_2020, kirsch_nonlinear_2021, ivanov_topological_2021}.
 In that way, one may switch topologically protected light currents by light, rendering a photonic platform programmable instead of "hard-wired."